Staying Together Is Our Insurance

-“This means that now it is time to reflect and to be more creative on how to continue with my involvement with families during this pandemic period.
+“This means that now it is time to reflect and to be more creative in how to continue with my involvement with families during this pandemic period.
 I feel that I am a connection between ATD families and ATD International.
 I feel more needed than ever during this time to share what is going on regarding the pandemic.
 It is important to be flexible and to follow the guidelines given by health authorities to help me to move forward and to continue being closer to families by sharing information with them”.

 The ambitions of ATD Fourth World are embedded in the statement “leave no one behind”.
 All our actions during this pandemic must involve those in deepest poverty.
 Most plans to help pupils during their extended period at home during the pandemic did not include children in poverty.
 All ATD members in collaboration with the Volunteer Corps have to work together to come up with a relevant strategy to reach those left behind.
 It is very important to bring this awareness to the public.

-Typically, family visits allow time for gathering ideas and make it possible to act together, however the current situation does not allow people to gather together and talk.
+Typically, family visits allow time for gathering ideas and make it possible to act together.
+However, the current situation does not allow people to gather together and talk.

-A woman from Tegeta Mji mpya said;
+A woman from Tegeta Mji mpya said,

 “It is sad that you cannot gather families to celebrate International Family Day.
 When we gather and share ideas and experiences it helps us in our struggles against extreme poverty.
-I insist that you continue to support us to bring home works to our children because they are the future of our nation”.
+I insist that you continue to support us to bring home work to our children because they are the future of our nation”.

-For us volunteers, the present situation has forced us to put aside some of our activities because we cannot mobilize people.
+For we volunteers, the present situation has forced us to put aside some of our activities because we cannot mobilize people.
 This means most of our actions will have to be done differently.
 We have to rethink the best way to execute ATD’s strategic ambitions.